 Humphrey's 7th Birthday Cake and Celebration

 This cake was made for Humphrey’s 7th birthday celebration.
 It’s become a tradition in our furfamily to mark milestones with cake.
-The dogs might not know that it’s their birthday, but they do know that something extra special is happening.
-Especially when it’s dog cake baking time.
-Humphrey was particularly attentive to activity in the kitchen and at the grill during the preparation of this cake.
+They might not know that it’s their birthday, but they do get excited about the extra special activities.
+Humphrey was particularly attentive in the kitchen and at the grill during the preparation of this cake.
 After all, what dog could possibly resist a steak birthday cake?
-As shared in our pet chef intro on making cakes for dogs, I enjoy making crazy dogs birthday cakes and all the excitement sniffing around the kitchen brings our boys.
-But that’s just our way of having fun, and special celebrations don’t truly require anything fancy.
+I enjoy making crazy cakes and all the excitement sniffing around the kitchen brings our boys, but that’s just our way of having fun.
+Special celebrations don’t truly require anything fancy.
 Just lots of love and whatever makes you and your pet happiest.

 Inspiration for the Cake-Less Steak Cake

 It started as a family joke about steak cake.
 But after many jokes, steak cake felt like a fun idea to make and share with Humphrey and with our readers.
 We’ve shared many different types of dog cake ideas and recipes on the blog with lot of different ingredients, but this one is particularly easy for furfriends and their humans to adjust to suit different diets.
 There are no flours, grains, or other ingredients that are used to bake a conventional cake.
 There’s no baking required, ingredient functions like binding to worry about, or even any measurements to follow.
 This means that ingredients are very easily swapped or adjusted.
 And although Humphrey’s steak was lightly seared on the barbeque (a little less gory with the mashed potato), it could be left raw for raw-fed pups.